Motions (and Oppositions) for Temporary Orders

 It may take a while until your divorce case is finished and the judge enters all the final orders.
 If there are some issues that you would like the judge to sort out while you are waiting for the final divorce, you can find information on this page about how to get temporary orders in place, and how to respond to a motion for temporary orders filed against you.

-- Temporary Child Custody and Visitation: The judge can put a temporary custody and visitation schedule in place so you and your spouse know when the children should be with each parent.
+- Temporary Child Custody and Visitation: The judge can put a temporary custody and visitation schedule in place so you and the other parent know when the children should be with each parent.

 - Temporary Child Support: A judge can set temporary child support based on the temporary custody and visitation schedule.